 Behavioral Health Toolkit

-Behavioral health encompasses many facets.
-Healthcare providers must be knowledgeable of the issues, risks and responses associated with these behaviors.
-The following information assists in the treatment of behavioral patients that present in many healthcare settings.
-Education is provided for patients, families and healthcare workers to reduce these risks and improve safety when caring for psychiatric patients.
+Healthcare providers must be knowledgeable of the issues, risks and responses associated with care of the behavioral health patient.
+The following information will assist healthcare providers to optimize treatment of behavioral patients that present in various healthcare settings.

 -